parklab/SCAN2/README.md

 See Snakemake's documentation for more details on cluster and cloud execution: https://snakemake.readthedocs.io/en/stable/.

-# Using a custom dbSNP version
-## Generating a Tribble index for dbSNP
+# Generating a Tribble index for dbSNP
 dbSNP VCFs must be indexed by Tribble (*not* tabix) for GATK.
 The dbSNP found in the GATK's resource bundle is already indexed.
 If you wish to use a different dbSNP version (as in the above section on downloading external